Virtual Field Trips

 Q: What does a Virtual Field Trip Cost?

-A: Investigating the Lincoln Assassination is $100 per session.
+A: Virtual Investigation: Detective McDevitt is $100 per session.
 Our other virtual field trips are FREE for students, teachers, and seniors.
 Other groups that book a private session are encouraged to make a donation to Ford’s Theatre Society to support these distance learning and education programs.

 Q: Is there a minimum number of participants for a virtual field trip?

-A: Individuals and learning pods of fewer than eight people are encouraged to join us for one of our open-registration sessions.
+A: Individuals and learning pods of fewer than eight people are encouraged to join us for one of our public virtual field trips.
 You can always email us with specific questions at [email protected]

 Q: Is a virtual field trip accessible?

 A: Automatic closed captions are enabled for all virtual field trips hosted by Ford’s.
 Private sessions can be customized to accommodate a variety of needs.
 For specific requests, additional accommodations or questions, please contact us at [email protected] or [email protected].
 We are committed to ensuring learners of all abilities can experience the programs Ford’s Education has to offer.